Fulbright U.S. Student Program

 Artist

 The Fulbright U.S. Student Program welcomes applications in the creative and performing arts.
-Arts candidates for the U.S. Student Program should have relatively limited professional experience in the fields (typically 5 years or less) in which they are applying.
-Artists with more experience should consider applying for Fulbright Scholar Program.
+Arts candidates for the U.S. Student Program should have relatively limited professional experience in the fields (typically 7 years or less) in which they are applying.
+Artists with more experience should consider applying for the Fulbright Scholar Program.

 FPA

-U.S. Professor
+U.S. Professor/Administrator

-If you are a U.S. citizen and a professor at a U.S. institution and are interested in applying for a Fulbright Scholar Award you will need to apply through CIES.
+If you are a U.S. citizen and a professor or administrator at a U.S. institution and are interested in applying for a Fulbright Scholar Award, you will need to apply through fulbrightscholars.org.

-Non U.S. Professor
+Non U.S. Citizens

-If you are a non-U.S. citizen and a professor interested in applying for a Fulbright Scholar Award to the United States you would need to apply through the Fulbright Commission or U.S. Embassy in your home country.
-Find out more information on the Fulbright Visiting Scholar Program.
+If you are a non-U.S. citizen interested in applying for a Fulbright Award to the United States, you will need to apply through the Fulbright Commission or U.S. Embassy in your home country.
+Find out more information on the Fulbright Visiting Scholar Program or Fulbright Foreign Student Program.